opsschool/curriculum/networking_101.rst

 IPv4
 ----

-Internet Protocol Version 4 (IPv4) is the forth version of the internet protocol, the first version to be widely deployed.
-This is the version of the protocol you're most likely to encounter, and the default version of protocol in linux.
+Internet Protocol Version 4 (IPv4) is the fourth version of the Internet protocol, the first version to be widely deployed.
+This is the version of the protocol you're most likely to encounter, and the default version of the IP protocol in Linux.

 IPv4 uses a 32-bit address space most typically represented in 4 dotted decimal notation, each octect contains a value between 0-255, and is seperated by a dot.
 An example